 About The Author

-Pierre Thiam is the chef-owner of Le Grand Dakar restaurant in Brooklyn, New York and author of Yolele!, the first Senegalese cookbook in English.
+Pierre is the owner of Pierre Thiam Catering and author of Yolele!, the first Senegalese cookbook in English.

 This unique combination of fish stuffed with vegetables and cooked in a thick tomato sauce is a signature Senegalese dish.

 Praise For The Book